This accessibility statement applies to the Birmingham Women’s and Children’s NHS Foundation Trust website (https://bwc.nhs.uk).

 - carrying out regular accessibility audits and testing

-We are making sure that accessibility issues highlighted in this statement are being prioritised and fixed.
+We are making sure that the accessibility issues highlighted in this statement are being prioritised and fixed.
 Measures include:

 - updating the 10 most-watched videos on the website to AA standard